Escaping the Cognitive Well: Efficient Competition Math with Off-the-Shelf Models: Abstract

 \section{Abstract}

-In the past year, custom and unreleased math reasoning models~\cite{deepmind2025imo, wei2025openaiimo} reached gold medal performance on the International Mathematical Olympiad (IMO).
-Similar performance was then reported using large-scale inference on publicly available models~\cite{luong2025towards, shao2025deepseekmath} but at prohibitive costs (e.g., \$$3000$ per problem).
+In the past year, custom and unreleased math reasoning models~\citep{deepmind2025imo, wei2025openaiimo} reached gold medal performance on the International Mathematical Olympiad (IMO).
+Similar performance was then reported using large-scale inference on publicly available models~\citep{luong2025towards, shao2025deepseekmath} but at prohibitive costs (e.g., \$$3000$ per problem).
 In this work, we present an inference pipeline that attains best-in-class performance on IMO-style math problems at an average inference cost orders of magnitude below competing methods while using only general-purpose off-the-shelf models.
 Our method relies on insights about {\em grader failure} in solver-grader pipelines, which we call the \emph{Cognitive Well} (iterative refinement converging to a wrong solution that the solver as well as the pipeline's \emph{internal} grader consider to be basically correct).
 Our pipeline addresses these failure modes through \emph{conjecture extraction}, wherein candidate lemmas are isolated from generated solutions and independently verified alongside their negations in a fresh environment (context detachment).
-On IMO-ProofBench Advanced (PB-Adv), our pipeline achieves 67.1\% performance using Gemini 3.0 Pro with an average cost per question of $\sim$ \$31.
-At the time of evaluation, this represented the state-of-the-art on PB-Adv among both public and unreleased models, and more than doubles the success rate of the next best publicly accessible pipeline, all at a fraction of the cost.
+On IMO-ProofBench Advanced (PB-Adv), our pipeline achieves 87.6\% performance using Gemini 3.1 Pro with an average cost per question of $\sim$ \$9.
+This surpasses the performance of the DeepThink IMO gold-winning model, and more than triples the success rate of the next best publicly accessible pipeline operating at affordable cost\footnote{DeepSeekMath V2 reaches $61.9\%$ but at an estimated \$3000/question, making it inaccessible to most researchers.
+Among pipelines costing under \$300/question, the next best is \citet{huang2025winning} at $24\%$ expert-graded accuracy.}.